slowernews/wisdom-tldr/chapters/chapter_1_self.md

 First forget inspiration.
 Habit is more dependable.
-Habit will sustain you whether you're inspired or not.
+Habit will sustain you whether you’re inspired or not.
 Habit is persistence in practice.” — Octavia Butler

 The Benefits of Habits